 - Your cat may also become resistant or sensitive to medications.

-Communicate With Your Vet
+Communicate With Your Vet About Your Old Cat

 Unsurprisingly, many of these conditions ultimately become the condition which results in the death of senior cats.
-Make sure to communicate with your veterinarian about your senior cat's symptoms and response to any treatments.
+Make sure to communicate with your veterinarian about your senior cat's behavior, symptoms, and response to any treatments.
 Ask about how to monitor your cat's quality of life before she gets to the end of her life so you can make the most humane decisions for her care.